Aider-AI/aider/docs/repomap.md

 For the example above, you could send the file that contains the Foo class and the file that contains the BarLog logging subsystem.
-This works pretty well, and is supported by `aider` -- you can manually specify which files to "add to the chat" you are having with GPT.
+This works pretty well, and is supported by aider -- you can manually specify which files to "add to the chat" you are having with GPT.

 But sending whole files is a bulky way to send code context, wasting the precious context window.
 GPT doesn't need to see the entire implementation of BarLog, it just needs to understand it well enough to use it.
-You may quickly run out of context window if you send many files worth of code just to convey context.
+You may quickly run out of context window by sending full files of code just to convey context.

-Aider also strives to reduce the manual work involved in coding with AI, so it would be better if we could automatically select the code context.
+Aider also strives to reduce the manual work involved in coding with AI, so it would be better if we could automatically provide the needed code context.

 ## Using a repo map to provide context